"Gas Station Weed" is Now Illegal in Mississippi

-The Mississippi Attorney General issued an official opinion on June 11, 2025, that clarified state law.
-The sale of products that are derived from cannabis and not FDA-approved, are illegal in Mississippi unless purchased in accordance with the Mississippi Medical Cannabis Act.
+The Mississippi Attorney General clarified on June 11, 2025, that products derived from cannabis and not FDA-approved, are illegal to sell in Mississippi unless purchased in accordance with the Mississippi Medical Cannabis Act.

 This means that products sold anywhere in Mississippi - gas stations, convenience stores, pharmacies, grocery stores - that are derived from the cannabis plant and not FDA-approved are now illegal to sell or possess with the intent to sell.